joyxu/vulkan-cereal/README.md

   Contains utility code related to synchronization, threading, and suballocation.
 - `protocols/`: implementations of protocols for various graphics APIs.
 May contain code generators to make it easy to regen the protocol based on certain things.
 - `host-common/`: implementations of host-side support code that makes it easier to run the server in a variety of virtual device environments.
   Contains concrete implementations of auxiliary virtual devices such as Address Space Device and Goldfish Pipe.
-  APIs that consume protocol.
-- `stream-servers/`: implementations of various backends for various graphics APIs that consume protocol. gfxstream-virtio-gpu-renderer.cpp contains a virtio-gpu backend implementation.
+- `stream-servers/`: implementations of various backends for various graphics APIs that consume protocol. `gfxstream-virtio-gpu-renderer.cpp` contains a virtio-gpu backend implementation.